Skip to content

 Storefront implementation

-After everything for the admin is done, there is still the need for a storefront representation of your blocks.
-This works similarly to typical plugin development, with an exception to the path.
-All Storefront templates must match the following path pattern: <app-name>/Resources/views/storefront/element/<elementname>.html.twig
+After completing the admin implementation, you also need a storefront representation of your blocks.
+This is similar to typical plugin development, except for the path.
+All storefront templates must follow this pattern: <app-name>/Resources/views/storefront/element/<elementname>.html.twig

 twig